aiven/devportal/docs/platform/howto/aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console.rst

 4.1 Create VPC endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~

-In AWS VPC management console, select "endpoints" in the left, and click
+In AWS VPC dashboard, select `Endpoints` from the panel on the left, and click on `Create endpoint` button.
-"create endpoint" button.

 .. image:: /images/platform/howto/5858370-aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console_image9.png